mayankgupta/moodle_scorm_test_harness/README.txt

 Moodle SCORM 2004 compliance
 ========
-To keep a track of Moodle SCORM 2004 compliance - progress you can add yourself as a watcher to MDL-7068 where each SCORM 2004 test has been added as a task and continued patches will be added to achieve Moodle SCORM 2004 compliance.
+To keep a track of Moodle SCORM 2004 compliance - progress, you can add yourself as a watcher to MDL-7068 where each SCORM 2004 test has been added as a task and continued patches will be added to achieve Moodle SCORM 2004 compliance.